Flashpoint (TV series)

-Flashpoint is a Canadian police procedural television series created by Mark Ellis and Stephanie Morgenstern and stars Hugh Dillon, Amy Jo Johnson, David Paetkau, Sergio Di Zio, and Enrico Colantoni.
+Flashpoint is a Canadian police procedural television series created by Mark Ellis and Stephanie Morgenstern.
+The series stars Hugh Dillon, Amy Jo Johnson, David Paetkau, Sergio Di Zio, and Enrico Colantoni, and follows an elite police tactical unit known as the Strategic Response Unit in Toronto, which is based on the Emergency Task Force that use skills and cutting-edge gears to work for regular police to not handle it, such as involving hostages, bomb threats, suicides and more to resolve situations beyond their control.

 The series premiered on CTV in Canada on July 11, 2008.
 In the United States, the first three seasons and the first part of the fourth were aired on CBS from July 11, 2008, until August 19, 2011.
 The show then aired on Ion Television starting on October 18, 2011, with the eighth episode of the fourth season.
-The series was distributed worldwide by Alchemy Television and Tele München Group.
+Internationally, the series was distributed by Alchemy Television and Tele München Group.

 On January 25, 2011, it was announced that Ion Television had acquired all rights to the show held by CBS, including the option to continue production.
 On May 1, 2012, the producers announced that the fifth season would be the last of the series.
 The series finale aired on December 13, 2012.

 Premise

-Flashpoint follows Team One of the Metropolitan Police's Strategic Response Unit, a fictional police tactical unit in an unnamed North American metropolis (based on the Toronto Police Service's Emergency Task Force; the metropolis itself is strongly implied to be Toronto, Ontario).
+The series follows Team One of a fictional police tactical unit in an unnamed North American metropolis, known as the Strategic Response Unit (based on the Toronto Police Service's Emergency Task Force; the metropolis itself is strongly implied to be Toronto, Ontario).
+They are tasked to resolve extreme situations that regular police officers are not trained to handle, such as hostage-taking, bomb threats, and heavily armed criminals.

 Cast

 Original main cast members (L–R) Dillon, Johnson, Taylor, Colantoni, Di Zio, Hogan, and Cram.
 Hogan was replaced by David Paetkau, playing Sam Braddock (not pictured), after the first episode.

 The majority of the cast of Flashpoint are Canadian, including Enrico Colantoni, David Paetkau, Hugh Dillon, Sergio Di Zio, Michael Cram, Mark Taylor, and Ruth Marshall.
 Amy Jo Johnson is the only American.
-In an interview, the show's creators stated that they preferred to cast Canadians in Flashpoint, in part because of the sizeable Canadian talent pool but also because American audiences are less likely to have preconceptions about the characters.
+In an interview, the show's creators stated that they preferred to cast Canadians in Flashpoint, in part because of the sizeable Canadian talent pool, but also because American audiences are less likely to have preconceptions about the characters.

 Johnson said she had no problems with the physical demands of the show despite being pregnant during initial production of the series.